 Prosecutors appear to be bringing charges more often in cases where serious bodily injury or death occurs (an increase of more than 40 percent over the last four years).
 But that increase is largely attributable to a surge during 2012 when 10 defendants were charged in cases involving death or serious bodily injury (compared to none during 2010-2011 and 4 from 2013-2014).
-The more significant development may be the increase in the number of defendants charged in cases where prosecutors charged at least one defendant with endangerment.91 This increase is particularly dramatic when we compare the first five years of data with the second five years.
+The more significant development may be the increase in the number of defendants charged in cases where prosecutors charged at least one defendant with endangerment.
+91 This increase is particularly dramatic when we compare the first five years of data with the second five years.
 Prosecutors charged 26 defendants in cases involving endangerment from 2005-2009, compared to 49 defendants from 2010-2014.
-The highest totals occurred in 2013 (16 defendants) and 2010 (12 defendants)-and the fourth and fifth highest totals were in 2011 and 2012 (8 and 9 respectively).
-The increase appears attributable, however, to the number of defendants charged in those cases; with the exception of 2013, the number of endangerment cases is relatively consistent.
-The number of endangerment cases/defendants are shown in FIGURE 13 below.
+The

-^{91.} As explained in the methodology discussion supra Part I, we code for aggravating factors consistently for all defendants in each case, except where the conduct is wholly separate from the core misconduct (i.e. in a case where one defendant, acting alone, commits perjury).
+^{91.} As explained in the methodology discussion in Part I, we code for aggravating factors consistently for all defendants in each case, except where the conduct is wholly separate from the core misconduct (i.e. in a case where one defendant, acting alone, commits perjury).
 Therefore, if prosecutors charge any defendants in a case with endangerment, we coded all defendants in that case for endangerment.
 We do so because harm is an aggravating factor in cases where endangerment occurs regardless of whether all defendants are charged with endangerment.
 As a result, the number of defendants charged in cases where endangerment is an aggravating factor will exceed the number of defendants who prosecutors charged with knowing or negligent endangerment.